Traditions and crafts: discovering Indian know-how

 © Creative Commons License

-Zardozi, an ancient art originating from Persia, involves sewing gold and silver thread onto fabric.
+Zardozi, an ancient art that originated in Persia, involves sewing gold and silver threads onto fabric.
 Its name is derived from the Persian words "zar" (gold) and "dozi" (work).
 During the Mughal Empire, Zardozi was used to embellish luxury clothing using gold or silver threads, embellished with ornaments.

-Beads, precious stones, and gold and silver thread were used to create handmade textiles for royalty.
-These sophisticated and extravagant embroideries were complemented by sumptuous velvets and silks.
-To preserve the luster and protect the elements of Zardozi embroidered garments, they are wrapped and stored in a soft cotton or muslin fabric.
+Beads, precious stones, and gold and silver threads were used to create handmade textiles for royalty.
+These elaborate and extravagant embroideries were complemented by sumptuous velvets and silks.
+In order to preserve the luster and protect the elements of Zardozi embroidered garments, they are wrapped and stored in a soft cotton or muslin cloth.

 Kantha, upcycling before its time